DDVD233/CLIMB/README.md

 - 96 different clinical conditions
 - 13 clinical domains

-A list of the datasets included in CLIMB can be found in the `Dataset_Info.md` file.
+A list of the datasets included in CLIMB can be found in the [Dataset Info](Dataset_Info.md).

 # How to download:
 ## Downloading entire dataset